cioran0/chuckfact/README.md

 8. Dark theme Color palette inspired largely by VS Code
 9. Is deployed using vercel cloud PaaS

 So basically, shows I can do front end work.
-Also, and perhaps more importantly, I like Invasion USA and Delta Force 2.
+Also, and perhaps more importantly, I like Invasion USA and Delta Force II.
 A lot.

 Have a nice day!
 Mike